RaphaelIT7/gmod-holylib/README.md

 Destroys the given physics environment.<br>

 #### IPhysicsEnvironment physenv.GetCurrentEnvironment()
-Returns the currently simulating environment.<br>
+Returns the currently simulating environment or `nil` if not inside a simulation.<br>

 #### physenv.EnablePhysHook(bool shouldCall)
 Enables/Disables the `HolyLib:OnPhysFrame` hook.<br>